-More on the actor behind the screen as voice of many cartoons and video games aplenty…
+More on the actor behind the screen as the voice of many cartoons and video games aplenty…

 Looking back at two of his more famous on front of the screen roles in M*A*S*H and The Accidental Tourist.

 Stiers starred in this role as Boston born, Major Charles Emerson Winchester III from 1977 until the show ended in 1983.
 M*A*S*H was an American comedy series set in a field hospital during the Korean War.
-Which Darlin’ Husband noted if there was a TV historical timeline that this was built by one Don Draper, after the Mad Men (2007-15) series was done and dusted.
+Darlin Husband noted if there was a TV historical timeline that this was built by one Don Draper after the Mad Men (2007-15) series was done and dusted.

 The Accidental Tourist (1988)

-The Accidental Tourist – Trailer 1, Warner Bros., http://www.youtube.com
+The Accidental Tourist – Trailer 1, Warner Bros.

 The film was nominated for four Oscars, namely Best Picture, Best Original Score, Best Supporting Actress and Best Adapted Screenplay.
-With Geena Davis winning the Best Supporting Actress Academy Award.
-Here Stiers had a supporting but memorable role.
+Geena Davis won the Best Supporting Actress Academy Award.
+In this film, Stiers had a supporting but memorable role.

-With Stiers playing a comic role as one of his elders brothers, he played this role effortlessly after his previous roles in comedy series such as M*A*S*H and Rhoda (1976-77).
-And I remember their zany characters brought some much needed humour to this movie.
+With Stiers playing a comic role as one of his elder brothers, he played this role effortlessly after his previous roles in comedy series such as M*A*S*H and Rhoda (1976-77).
+I remember their zany characters brought some much-needed humour to this movie.

-And Stiers was also known as the voice in front of and behind the screen in many more TV and film roles, video game and cartoon roles which you’ll find if you look North and South of this particular mini series where he starred as Congressman Sam Greene – with a who’s who of 1980s TV and film with everyone from Patrick Swayze to Johnny Cash – in both this and the sequel in his TV and filmography…
+Stiers was also known as the voice in front of and behind the screen in many more TV and film roles, video games and cartoon roles.
+These you’ll find if you look North and South of this particular mini-series where he starred as Congressman Sam Green.
+He starred in this mini-series – with a who’s who of 1980s TV and film with everyone from Patrick Swayze to Johnny Cash – in both this and the sequel in his TV and filmography…